Majorization-minimization for Sparse Nonnegative Matrix Factorization with the $\beta$-divergence: NMF with -divergence and regularization

-A natural way of tackling the ill-posedness of~\eqref{eq:illposed_pb} is to control the norm of $\*W$.
+Controlling the norm of $\*W$ is a natural way of tackling the ill-posedness of~\eqref{eq:illposed_pb}.
 This can be done by adding a penalizing term $\norm{\*W}$ (for a chosen norm) to $\mJ(\*W,\*H)$~\cite{Kim_H_2007_j-bioinformatics_sparse_nmfanclsmda, Zhao_R_2018_j-ieee-trans-sig-proc_unified_camuarnmf}.
 Alternatively, we may minimize $\mJ(\*W,\*H)$ subject to the additional constraint $\norm{\*W} \le \theta$ where $\theta$ is a positive hyperparameter (it can be easily shown that this returns solutions such that $\norm{\*W} = \theta$)~\cite{Bolte_J_2013_j-math-prog_proximal_almnnp, Fu_X_2018_j-ieee-sig-proc-lett_identifiability_nmf}.
-We choose here to minimize $\mJ(\*W,\*H)$ subject to the additional constraint that the individual columns of $\*W$ have unit norm.
+We chose in this paper to minimize $\mJ(\*W,\*H)$ subject to the additional constraint that the individual columns of $\*W$ have unit norm, leading to Problem~\eqref{eq:pb1}.
 This is a rather natural option for dictionary learning, as it makes sense to retrieve atoms (the columns of $\*W$) that have equal norm.
 Instead, a constraint on the norm of the full matrix $\*W$ can return a solution with atoms of different weights.
-We choose for practical commodity to constrain the $\ell_{1}$ norm of the columns of $\*W$.
-In the end, we address in Sections~\ref{sec:soa} and~\ref{sec:snmf} the following problem
+We chose to constrain the $\ell_{1}$ norm of the columns of $\*W$ for practical commodity.
+Section~\ref{sec:soa} presents the state-of-the-art methods for solving Problem~\eqref{eq:pb1}~\cite{LeRoux_J_2015_TR_sparse_nmfhwd, Leplat_V_2021_j-siam-j-matrix-anal-appl_multiplicative_unmfbddec} while Section~\ref{sec:snmf} introduces our block-descent MM algorithm.